pronoy1004/acc-workflow-app/README.md

 2. Review the API documentation
 3. Check the console logs for error details
 4. Ensure all environment variables are properly set
+5. **For ACC issues**: Consider upgrading to a paid ACC account with elevated API permissions

+## Contributing

+This project is currently in development with several known limitations.
+Contributions are welcome, especially for:
+- ACC API integration improvements
+- Workflow execution engine fixes
+- Error handling and recovery mechanisms
+- UI/UX improvements